BlueBrain/nexus-web/docs/studios.md

 }
 ```

-Once created, the label and the description can be changed.

 ### Updating a studio

+Once created, a label and a description of a Studio can be changed.
+Just click `Edit Studio` button and update `Label` and `Description` fields.

 ### Removing a studio